simphotonics/merging_builder/README.md

 Source code generation has become an integral software development tool when building and maintaining a large number of data models, data access object, widgets, etc.

 The library [merging_builder] provides a Dart builder that reads **several input files** and writes merged output to **one output file**.
-A conventional builder calls the method `generate` during the [MergingBuilder] is a parameterized class.
-The type parameter is used to

-supports passing a data-stream of arbitrary type from the generator method that is called for each annotated class (encountered while reading the input files) to the generator method that creates the *merged output*.

 The builder has support for specifying a header and footer to be placed at the top and bottom of the output file.

+A conventional builder typically calls the generator method `generate` from within its `build` method to retrieve the generated source-code.
+[MergingBuilder] (indirectly) calls the generator method `generateStream`.
+It allows the generator to pass a stream of data of type `T` to the builder, one stream item for each annotated element passed to the generator method `generatedStreamItemForAnnotatedElement`.

+The private builder method `_combineStreams` combines the streams receives for each processed file asset and calls the generator method `generateMergedContent`.
+As a result, this method has access to all stream items of type `T` generated for each annotated element in each input file.
+It is the task of this method to generate the merged source-code output.

+The figure below shows the flow of data between the builder and the generator.
+Dotted orange lines represent a stream of data.

 ![Directed Graph Image](https://raw.githubusercontent.com/simphotonics/merging_builder/master/images/merging_builder.svg?sanitize=true)